usdoj-crt/beta-ada/_pages/_topics/emergency-planning.md

 accessible routes.
 - Ensure staff and volunteers can help people who are blind or have low vision find shelter areas.
-- Survey physical spaces for barriers and ensure they comply with the ADA Standards to ensure physical accessibility at shelters.
+- Survey physical spaces for barriers and ensure they comply with the [ADA Standards]({{'/law-and-regs/design-standards/2010-stds' | relative_url}})) to ensure physical accessibility at shelters.
 These areas include:
-  - Parking
+  - parking;
-  - Exterior route from the parking to the entrance
+  - exterior route from the parking to the entrance;
-  - Entrance
+  - entrance;
-  - Sleeping area
+  - sleeping area;
-  - Dining areas
+  - dining areas;
-  - Toilet facilities
+  - toilet facilities;
-  - Bathing facilities
+  - bathing facilities;
-  - Recreational areas
+  - recreational areas; and
-  - Emergency exit
+  - emergency exit.

 ### Prepare Mass Shelter Environment